vadimpronin/guacamole-lite/README.md

 ## Synopsis

-*guacamole-lite* is a lightweight replacement for Guacamole Client (server-side) written in NodeJS.
+*guacamole-lite* is a NodeJS replacement for *guacamole-client* (server-side Java servlet).
+Guacamole is a RDP/VNC client for HTML5 browsers.

 This is the best solution for those ones who need to integrate Guacamole into an existing projects with their own users and connections management (or without them at all).

-This picture describes the architecture of Guacamole and the role of *guacamole-lite* in it:
+This diagram describes the architecture of Guacamole and the role of *guacamole-lite* in it:
 ![arch](https://cloud.githubusercontent.com/assets/5534215/25705792/3140af24-30e7-11e7-99a0-0f77c5bf2e73.png)